 On January 24, 2014, PBM received a letter from the EAO outlining their key concerns.
-In March, KCB's letter that accompanied the technical response stated "the document continues to support our opinion that the Project will not have a risk of significant adverse environmental effects and addresses the main items of concern identified by the EAO Decision Response Document".
-KCB's report states their belief that the design is protective of the environment and presented clarification of the rationale and the potential for environmental effects.
-Further supporting that assessment, three Technical Expert Opinions were included for lake modeling of water quality predictions, aquatic effects and geomembrane liners.
+In March, KCB's letter and technical response was submitted.
 BCEAO allowed to April 25th for the members of the Working Group to submit their responses to that report.
 On April 29th, PBM was advised that the second phase of the reconsideration process was complete and was given until May 23rd to reply.
-PBM submitted a report, prepared by KCB, in response to the new items raised by the On July 4th, the EAC application was referred to the Minister of Environment and the Minister of Energy and Mines for reconsideration, stating a 45 day timeline (subject to any extensions) for a decision by the Ministers.
+PBM submitted a report, prepared by KCB, in response to the new items raised by the Working Group.
+On July 4th, the EAC application was referred to the Minister of Environment and the Minister of Energy and Mines for reconsideration, stating a 45 day timeline (subject to any extensions) for a decision by the Ministers.
 On August 18th, the Minister of Environment suspended the environmental assessment pending the outcome of the Independent Expert Engineering Investigation and Review Panel of the tailings dam breach at the Mt.
 Polley mine.

-The Independent Review Panel Report on the investigation into the failure of the tailings storage facility at the Mount Polley Mine was released on January 30, 2015.
-February 20th, PBM received a letter from Doug Caul, Associate Deputy Minister, BCEAO, providing PBM an opportunity to comment on the Mount Polley Investigation and Report, focusing on the potential implications of the recommendations of the Report when applied to the Morrison project and effects relating to its proposed tailings management facility.
-On March 20th, PBM submitted a report, prepared by KCB, in response to the Recommendations.
-The report continues to support their opinion that the Morrison project has been designed using Best Available Practices and can be safely constructed, operated, and closed to protect the environment.
-On April 17th, the responses from the Lake Babine Nation, the Gitxsan Treaty Society and the Gitanyow Hereditary Chiefs to the March 2015 report from KCB were posted on the EPIC site.
-On May 8th, PBM submitted a response to the First Nations comments on both the Mount Polley Independent Technical Review Board Panel Report Recommendations and the PBM response to the Report, including a letter, prepared by Harvey McLeod, KCB, which addresses the points raised in the April letters from the First Nations.
+The Independent Review Panel Report was released on January 30, 2015.
+On February 20th, PBM was provided an opportunity to comment on the Mount Polley Investigation and Report, focusing on the potential implications of the recommendations of the Report when applied to the Morrison project.
+On March 20th, PBM submitted a report, prepared by KCB, in response to the Recommendations..
+On April 17th, the responses from the Lake Babine Nation, the Gitxsan Treaty Society and the Gitanyow Hereditary Chiefs were posted on the EPIC site.
+On May 8th, PBM submitted a response to the First Nations comments including a letter, prepared by Harvey McLeod, KCB, which addresses the points raised.
 On June 10th, PBM announced that the Minister of Environment had lifted the suspension.
-The time period remaining for the environmental assessment of the Morrison Project was 30 days, ending on July 9, 2015.
+The time period remaining was 30 days, ending on July 9, 2015.
 On July 8th, PBM announced that the Minister of Environment and the Minister of Energy and Mines made a decision under Section 17(3)(c) of the Environmental Assessment Act, ordering that the Morrison Project undergo further assessment.